ashwinsridharan/Customer-Acq-Ret/README.md

 2. Keeps the right customers longer.
 3. Predicts which actions will earn their loyalty.
 4. Discovers the churn patterns and develop profiles of users who have left,
-5. Get an insight of why they left and discover strategies to keep them satisfied.
+5. Finds insight of why they left and discover strategies to keep them satisfied.

-Customer retention is another area where banks need to focus more today in order to reduce customer sapping.
+Customer retention is another area where banks need to focus more today.
 Loyal customers need to be rewarded and customer attrition needs to be minimized.
-Sometimes it gets too late to retain a customer because they tend to have a large customer base and hence lose track of them.
-It’s easy to look out for a new customer but the old ones are always valuable.
+Sometimes it gets too late to retain a customer because banks tend to have a large customer base and hence lose track of them.
+While it’s fairly easier to look out for a new customers, for any business to withstand the test of time, it's the old ones that are always valuable.
 Data Mining helps identify which customers are willing to switch to any other bank and the reason behind their decision.
 It examines customer’s service performance, spending, past service and other behavior patterns to predict the likelihood of a customer wanting to stop its services anytime in the near future.

 ### Association Rule Mining/ Market Basket Analysis/ Affinity Analysis